-The main objective of this standard is to secure critical assets (information and information systems, technologies, processes, humans, and assets valued as a result of their interaction) of our country in order to protect our national interest.
+The main objective of this standard is to secure critical assets (information and information systems, technologies, processes, humans, and assets valued as a result of their interaction) of the country to protect our national interest.
 The standard aims to enable organizations to effectively achieve their organizational mission through securing these critical assets.
 Whereby, execute the peace, development, and democracy agendas of the country.
 The specific objectives of the standard are to:

-- a) Create cyber security practices and culture in organizations. - b) Implement upper-layer Cyber security frameworks of the nation and create alignment with them. - c) Set a foundation for existing and future cyber security standards, methodologies, controls, and other regulations and frameworks. - d) Serve as a multi-purpose standard, which enables organizations to get international certifications.
+- a) create cyber security practices and culture in organizations, - b) implement upper-layer Cyber security framework of the nation and create alignment with them, - c) set a foundation for existing and future cyber security standards, methodologies, controls, and other regulations and frameworks, - d) serve as a multi-purpose standard, which enables organizations to get international certifications,